-• Collaborate with the participant, his or her family, and his or her service plan team for the purpose of developing a behavior support plan that must include positive practices and least restrictive interventions.
+• Collaborate with the participant, their family, and service plan team for the purpose of developing a behavior support plan that must include positive practices and least restrictive interventions.
 The behavior support plan may not include chemical or mechanical restraints.
 The behavior support plan may not include physical restraints as behavioral interventions.
 Physical restraints may only be utilized in accordance with 55 Pa.
 Code §§6100.348 and 6100.349 in the case of an emergency or crisis to prevent an individual from immediate physical harm to the individual or others.
 Behavior support plans that include restrictive procedures must be approved by a human rights team prior to implementation.
-ODP expects that, regardless of the number of providers supporting a person, continuity of care will be maintained through ongoing team communication and collaboration.
+ODP expects that, regardless of the number of providers supporting a participant, continuity of care will be maintained through ongoing team communication and collaboration.
 Ideally, there should be one behavior support plan for the participant that is integrated and comprehensive and incorporates support strategies for all environments.
 If there is more than one Behavioral Specialist working with the participant, the behavior support plan can reflect joint authorship.